nielse63/stonksjs/packages/core/README.md

 # @stonksjs/core

-> Core library for stonksjs
+> Single point of entry for all stonksjs packages

 - [Installation](#installation)
 - [API](#api)